pythonpete32/linux-dev-env/README.md

     conda install numpy scikit-learn pandas jupyter tenserflow conda activate dev

-Launch a Jupyter notebook (the easy way)
+Launch a Jupyter notebook the easy way (if you're working on a remote server and not a local environment)

     jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser &
     ssh -R 80:localhost:8888 serveo.net